mrcnski/believeobey.live/_posts/2024-10-25-yeshua-taught-us-how-to-love.md

 {% include verse.html
 text="If a man says, “I love God,” and hates his brother, he is a liar; **for he who doesn’t love his brother whom he has seen, how can he love God whom he has not seen?**" verse="1 John 4:20"
 %}

+## Bonus: Love Kindness

+{% include verse.html
+text="He has told you, O man, what is good; And what does YHWH require of you But to do justice, to **love kindness**, And to walk humbly with your God?" verse="Micah 6:8" version="NASB1995"
+%}

+{% include verse.html
+text="Thus has YHWH of Armies spoken, saying, ‘Execute true judgment, and **show kindness and compassion every man to his brother**.
+Don’t oppress the widow, the fatherless, the foreigner, nor the poor; and let none of you devise evil against his brother in your heart.’" verse="Zechariah 7:9-10"
+%}

 ## Summary